-Rag curlers were somewhat more comfortable in bed than metal curlers.
+Rag curlers were somewhat more comfortable in bed than metal curlers and pipe-cleaners.
 They were what my grandmother used overnight and were the only curlers ever inflicted on me as a child.
 I had long hair in plaits and every night my hair was re-plaited and the ends were put into rag curlers.

 Rag curlers were strips of torn material about 6 inches (15 cm) long and 1½ inches (4cm) wide.
 They were known as 'rags' because they were never bought specially for the purpose but were cut from bits of worn out clothing or sheeting.
 There was no shortage of these because women did much more sewing and dressmaking than in later years.

 How to make a rag curl

 One rag was needed for each curl.

 Each rag was folded over the end of a length of hair to grip it.
 The rag was then wound over and over on itself and the ends were tied in a knot.

 As I had plaits, I only had to sleep with two rags, one at the end of each plait, and used this way they were not uncomfortable because the plaits could be arranged so that they were not lain on.